 If the deceased had no spouse or children, parents can bring the claim for loss of their child's companionship and any financial support the deceased provided.
 More distant relatives such as siblings and grandchildren generally cannot bring a wrongful death claim, though they may inherit from the estate.

 Pennsylvania law imposes no cap on wrongful death damages.
-Recovery can include funeral and burial expenses, the decedent's lost earnings (from the date of death through the end of their projected work life), medical and hospital expenses from injury to death, and damages for loss of companionship and guidance.
+Recovery can include funeral and burial expenses, the loss of the financial support the decedent would have provided (from the date of death through the end of their projected work life; the decedent's full lost earnings stream is recovered through the companion survival action), medical and hospital expenses from injury to death, and damages for loss of companionship and guidance.

 Funeral and burial costs are straightforward.
-They're documented and recoverable: cremation, cemetery plot, gravestone, and burial service are all included.
+They are documented and recoverable: cremation, cemetery plot, gravestone, and burial service are all included.

 Loss of companionship is subjective but recoverable.
 How much is the loss of a spouse's company, the guidance of a parent, the relationship with a sibling?
 A jury decides based on the testimony of family members.
 A young spouse with decades of lost married life might recover $200,000 to $500,000 or more for loss of companionship.
 A child losing a parent gets compensation for lost guidance.
 The amounts vary widely.